 If disclosed, the GLIC Confidential Materials would permit GLIC's competitors to exploit GLIC's confidential, proprietary, trade secret information for their own benefit, and to GLIC's competitive and economic disadvantage.
 GLIC's hard-earned information should be kept confidential so that others cannot gain from GLIC's experience in order to more effectively compete with GLIC in the long- term care insurance marketplace.
 The GLIC Confidential Materials include, among other things, compilations of information regarding GLIC's assumptions in pricing certain long-term care products, GLIC's proprietary persistency and incurred claims data, and GLIC's policy demographics.
 None of this information is available to GLIC's competitors or to the public generally, and it is plainly protectable under Md.
 Code Ann., Gen. Provis. § 4-335.

-This submission contains the publicly available version of this Actuarial Memorandum and other exhibits referenced above, which redacts the GLIC Confidential Materials.
-A complete, unredacted, confidential version of GLIC's Actuarial Memorandum has been filed separately.
+This submission redacts the GLIC Confidential Materials identified above.
+A complete, confidential, unredacted version of GLIC's Actuarial Memorandum has been filed separately.